top of page

 “No, yeah I do… or, I did.
 But like, it’s over, you know?”

-“I dunno, I thought you and Europe were cute together.”
 Girl writes back that her friend really isn’t being very supportive right now, so if she isn’t going to be there for her then maybe they shouldn’t talk at all.
 Girl realises she will need to deal with Europe herself.
 The strategy for doing so involves leaving Europe on ‘read’ and hoping for the best.

 It isn’t effective.
-After a few hours, Europe writes again, “Hey.
+After a few hours, Europe writes again.
+“Hey.
 Not sure if you saw my earlier message!
 Been thinking about you… Remember that night when you got so drunk you made out with that Italian waiter.
 That was crazy!!!
-Memories...”
+Memories…”

 Provoked by embarrassment, Girl folds on her silent treatment.

 “Look Europe, you need to get this into your head.
 We’re over.”
-Girl waits in anticipation as an ellipsis hangs on the screen.

 “I don’t understand… Did I do something wrong?”